UntitledModGame/umg-mods/lootplot/PLANNING/Items_n_Slots.md

 A Slot is like a container for an item to exist in.
 Can be placed in the world; but also exist within inventories.

 Important things to note:
 - `Slot`s CANNOT be moved out of a `Plot`.
     - They can only be deleted/augmented.

+# Items
+Items are the CORE of lootplot.

+Items live in `Slot`s.
+An item CANNOT exist outside of `Slot`.

 - How are items moved between Plots?
     - They aren't.
 Items are moved between `Slot`s.